Level Order Traversal (BFS Traversal) of Binary Tree

 Step 1: We create an empty queue treeQueue and initialize it with the root node.

 Step 2: Now we run a loop until the treeQueue is empty.
-Inside the loop, we declare a variable called currNode to keep track of the current node during the traversal.
+Inside the loop, we declare a variable currNode to keep track of the current node during the traversal.

 • We start the loop by removing the front node from the treeQueue and assigning it to currNode.